sreedeep101/Sub-string-checker/README.md

 By using the "strstr" function in the header file 'string.h'.

- There is an error occurred in the first c coad, so i corrected it in the new file.
+ There is an error occurred in the first c code, so i corrected it in the new file.